AOCC-team/coffee-machine-exercise/README.md

 This is a simple exercise to test basic java programming skills.

+## Prerequisites
+To complete the exercise you will need
+- jre/jdk 1.8
+- maven
+- an IDE of your choice

+## Setup
+After the check out, you shall import the pom.xml in the root directory of the project into your IDE.

+## Code description
 The provided code include
 - an interface for a generic vending machine (VendingMachine.java)
 - an interface for a beverage, to be brewed by the vending machine (Beverage.java)